moorec-aws/deadline-cloud-for-maya/README.md

 Jobs created by this submitter require this adaptor be installed on your worker hosts, and that both the installed adaptor and the Maya executable be available on the PATH of the user that will be running your jobs.

+Or you can set the `MAYAPY_EXECUTABLE` to point to the Maya mayapy executable.

 The adaptor application is a command-line Python-based application that enhances the functionality of Maya for running within a render farm like Deadline Cloud.
 Its primary purpose for existing is to add a "sticky rendering" functionality where a single process instance of Maya is able to load the scene file and then dynamically be instructed to perform desired renders without needing to close and re-launch Maya between them.
 It also has additional benefits such as support for path mapping, and reporting the progress of your render to Deadline Cloud.
 The alternative to "sticky rendering" is that Maya would need to be run separately for each render that is done, and close afterwards.
 Some scenes can take 10's of minutes just to load for rendering, so being able to keep the application open and loaded between renders can be a significant time-saving optimization; particularly when the render itself is quick.